Choosing Between Cloud & Desktop Accounting Software in 2023

 For family offices, the impact is different but just as serious:

 Before choosing a dunning approach, it helps to understand the scale of the issue.
-This calculator estimates how much cash may be tied up in overdue invoices based on your receivables (*not legal advice):
+This calculator estimates how much cash may be tied up in overdue invoices based on your receivables (*not legal or financial advice):

 Retry timing plays a significant role in payment recovery.
 Research and billing guidance show that retries scheduled at appropriate intervals perform better than frequent or poorly timed attempts.